Phi Beta Kappa

 National Society of Collegiate Scholars

 The National Society of Collegiate Scholars is an honors organization that recognizes outstanding academic achievement among first and second year college students and encourages members to develop leadership skills through community service.
-The Society was founded in 1994 at The George Washington University, and the Florida State University chapter formed in 1995.
-The Society offers scholarships, awards, service opportunities, and leadership programs.
-Every fall the chapter invites to membership those students who rank in the top 20th percentile with a minimum GPA of 3.4.
+The society was founded in 1994 at The George Washington University, and the Florida State University chapter was formed in 1995.
+The society offers scholarships, awards, service opportunities, and leadership programs.
+The chapter invites eligible students to membership based on academic eligibility criteria.

 National Web site